 The LGBT Foundation has undertaken research to investigate the stigma, discrimination and disadvantage experienced by LGBT people.
 They state that LGBT people are likely to encounter stigma throughout their lives and for those who live in adversity and experience severe and multiple disadvantage, the challenges intensify.

 There was already a strong evidence base around some health inequalities, but they felt that there were few studies that drew on this evidence together in order to paint a picture of complex needs.
-Their three domains of severe and multiple disadvantage were experiences of street homelessness, substance abuse and being an offender/ex-offender.
+Their three domains of severe and multiple disadvantage were experiences of street homelessness, substance use and being an offender/ex-offender.
 For many who participated in their research, experiences of rejection and homelessness acted as a strong predictor of the instability and uncertainty that these communities would experience throughout their lives.
 For those who experienced severe and multiple disadvantages as children, coming out was often more challenging due to relationship strain and existing stress factors.
 Others reported that it was a consequence of coming out which created the conditions in which their own disadvantage could take hold.
 Traumatic experiences when coming out were often never fully addressed by the participants, and led to a lasting fear of rejection throughout their lives.

 Harassment and bullying from colleagues in the workplace could make it difficult to find and maintain employment.
 Being LGBTQ+ also presented severe and multiple disadvantage which directly impacted on physical and mental health.
 The ease with which drugs could be found on the commercial gay scene made managing, or quitting substances challenging.
 Additionally to this many people experienced difficulties or barriers to accessing mainstream health services, often due to a lack of understanding, or outright discrimination based on their sexual orientation or transgender identity, which further compounded any health inequalities they experience.

 LGBTQ+ friendship networks were important in coping with crises, especially due to potential isolation from family, which can ordinarily function as a support network.
 Services had a role in providing advice, advocacy and support, but many of the research participants’ experiences resulted from deep inequalities in society from an early age.
 As a result, the interventions available were insufficient in addressing the underlying trauma, and therefore would not fundamentally resolve their disadvantage.
-Workers who had lived experience of the issues of participants faced were more successful and the empathy and compassion they demonstrated were helpful in recovery.

 Gender dysphoria is when someone experiences discomfort or distress because their gender identity is different from their biological sex.
 It can start at a young age.
 This could include things like not wanting to wear masculine or feminine clothing for example.
 Older children may feel anxious or uncomfortable about the changes that happen during puberty, such as starting periods or things like voice deepening.
 Some young people who experience gender dysphoria may decide to transition.
 Transitioning is the journey someone takes from presenting themselves as the gender they were born into, to presenting themselves as the gender they feel they are.
 Young people or children may choose to do this in different ways and at different stages depending on what they feel comfortable with.
 Some young people may choose to do this privately or just with close friends and family before coming out more publicly.